How to repair your credit in 5 steps

 A cosigner is a person with good credit who agrees to be legally responsible for a loan if the primary borrower doesn’t make payments as agreed.
 Their good credit may make it easier for you to qualify for a loan since the lender knows it has a backup source of repayment.

-A cosigner is just as responsible for the loan as you are, which could affect their ability to qualify for other loans.
-Make sure you can pay off any loans you borrow.
+A cosigner shares full responsibility for the loan, which could impact their ability to qualify for other loans.
+So, be certain you can comfortably manage any loans you take on.

 Apply for a credit-builder loan

-If you have no credit history or a low credit score, a credit-builder loan can help you build a track record of responsible financial behavior without relying on a credit card.
-The money isn’t available until you’ve made all the loan payments, so these aren’t a great option if you need cash quickly.
+If you have no credit history or a low credit score, a credit-builder loan may help you build a track record of responsible financial behavior without relying on a credit card.
+Unlike traditional loans, you don’t receive the money up front.
+Instead, the lender places the amount you “borrow” in a savings account or certificate of deposit (CD).

 5. Seek out credit counseling to discuss your options

-If improving your credit score feels daunting, consider working with a reputable credit counseling agency.
-They offer various services to help consumers take control of their finances, from help checking your credit score to advice about making a budget.
+If improving your credit score feels overwhelming, consider working with a reputable credit repair company or credit counseling agency.
+They offer services to help you take control of your finances, from checking your credit score to offering budgeting advice.

 To find a reputable credit counseling agency, you can visit the National Foundation for Credit Counseling (NFCC), a nonprofit network of financial counselors.
 You can also refer to the Department of Justice to find approved credit counseling agencies near you.